 18+ Elliot parked at the side of the road close to the beach.
-He grabbed a brown-bagged mini-bottle of tequila and the salt shaker and lemon he'd pinched from the restaurant where he worked as a kitchen-hand.
-Tie a Yellow Ribbon was on the radio.
-Elliot turned it up loud to hear it over the breaking waves.
+He grabbed a brown-bagged bottle of tequila and the lemon and salt shaker he'd pinched from the restaurant where he worked as a kitchen hand.
+Tie a Yellow Ribbon Round the Ole Oak Tree was on the radio, and Elliot turned it up loud to hear it over the breaking waves.

-He set the salt shaker and lemon on his work apron on the sand and sat beside it, cradling the tequila.
-Elliot recalled his mum singing along to Yellow Ribbon in the family car, back when his dad was still around.
-As a kid, he thought it was about Americans in Iran.
+He set the lemon and salt shaker on his work apron on the sand and sat beside it, cradling the tequila.
+Elliot recalled his mum singing along to Yellow Ribbon in the family car when his dad was still around.
+As a kid, he thought it was about the American hostages in Iran.

-Then his dad left, Elliot grew up and, as his mum put it, he "went off the rails".
+His dad left, Elliot grew up, and, as his mum put it, he "went off the rails".
 Drink, drugs, more drugs, and then stealing to support his habit.
 Jail taught Elliot the true meaning of the song.

 They became lovers and vowed to go straight for each other.
 But Elliot kept going off the rails.

 He dropped his head, shook salt onto the back of his hand, chewed off a chunk of lemon rind and cracked open the tequila.
-Lick, sip (long swig), suck.
-Lowering his hand, Elliot stared at the age spots above the salt lick, marking his skin pigment and time.
-His last stretch had been six years.
+Lick, swig, suck.
+Lowering his hand, Elliot stared at the age spots above the salt lick, marking his skin pigment and the passing of time.
+His last stretch had been three years.
 Life stands still on the inside, but not on the outside.